Joined Congress on Lalu’s advise says Shotgun

 "The way he has taken up issues boldly, he has proved himself and in one year as Congress president he has won three states despite EVMs and many hurdles.
 He is the originator of the most popular slogan - 'chowkidar chor hai'," Sinha said.

-On whether Gandhi could be the next Prime Minister, Sinha said it all depends on the blessings of the people.
+On whether Gandhi could be the next prime minister, Sinha said it all depends on the blessings of the people.
 "Rahul Gandhi has all the capabilities," he added.

 Sinha alleged that the BJP had been threatening him for long that it will take action against him.